defeo/aws/_tutorials/websockets.md

    to `/disconnect/:user` (a *beacon* is like a POST AJAX request, but it is guaranteed to be sent even if the window is closing).

-   Test your application using private navigation and several browsers.
+   Test your application using several tabs.

    **Note:** `beforeunload` is also fired when you reload the page, so expect a lot of disconnection events everytime you restart the